Helping Your Kid Prepare for College

 Help them with a budget

 Finances are one of the biggest issues for many kids at college, so it is a good idea to prepare them for sensible spending before they head off to college.
-One of the most useful things you can do in this respect is helping them to create a budget that ensures the basics like rent and food are covered while leaving a little over for them to have some good clan college-based fun, after all, you’ve had plenty of experience adulting, and dealing with finances over the years, and they probably haven’t!
+One of the most useful things you can do in this respect is to help them to create a budget that ensures the basics like rent and food are covered while leaving a little over for them to have some good clan college-based fun, after all, you’ve had plenty of experience adulting, and dealing with finances over the years, and they probably haven’t!

 Buy them some essentials

 Stocking up on essentials like toiletries, a first aid kit, clean sheets, and anything else they may need to get by in their dorm room until their settled is a really good idea that will help to take some of the anxiety away from them, and you, before they head off to college.
 It can also be a great bonding experience just before you send them off, so it is something that you really shouldn’t skip, even if they insist they can get everything they need themself because you’re their parent and you know better than most what they need, and as well as dryer sheets and ramen noodles, they need you!
+Maybe consider buying them some Legacy History Pride – HBCU apparel to help them get into the habit of representing their college and showing school pride.

 Teach them basic life skills